loreleim/chickenapi/README.md

 Guide on how to implement your own publically hosted API.
 With utilization of the github pages service, individuals can call on a url to .fetch or GET json data.
 To test the viability of the method, utilize [this link](https://loreleim.github.io/publicapi/data/data.json) in your .fetch() or get request.
 This dataset features chicken breeds that hatch colorful eggs.

+## Technology Utilized

+- [ ] JSON
+- [ ] Vanilla HTML
+- [ ] Javascript

+Further utilization of a React frontend can prettify our .json urls into routes!

 ## Designing Your Own

 - [ ] create a new github repo